Back to list

 And David realized that We had tested him, so he sought forgiveness from his Lord, fell down bowing, and turned back.
 (38:24)

 This is one of the most extraordinary royal scenes in the Quran.
-David is not here the king who merely rules justly.
-He is the king whose own interior must be broken open before justice becomes safe.
+David (peace be upon him) is not here the king who merely rules justly.
+He is the king whose own interior must be humbled before God before justice becomes safe.
 Rule passes through prostration.

 Then comes the defining commission: